Comprehensive Ontario Police Services Act, 2019

-The Comprehensive Ontario Police Services Act (Bill 68, 2019; Loi de 2019 sur la refonte complète des services de police de l'Ontario) is a law in the province of Ontario that brought a number of reforms to policing in the province.
+The Comprehensive Ontario Police Services Act (Bill 68, 2019; Loi de 2019 sur la refonte complète des services de police de l'Ontario) is a law in the province of Ontario, Canada that brought a number of reforms to policing in the province.

 Background

-In 2018, the government of Ontario, then led by the Ontario Liberal Party and Premier Kathleen Wynne, had introduced a number of police reforms in the Safer Ontario Act, 2018 (Bill 175).
+In 2018, the Government of Ontario, then led by the Ontario Liberal Party and Premier Kathleen Wynne, had introduced a number of police reforms in the Safer Ontario Act, 2018 (Bill 175).
 After the 2018 Ontario general election, however, the new Progressive Conservative-led government under Premier Doug Ford decried the legislation, with MPP Sylvia Jones stating that it was "the most anti-police legislation in Canadian history.
 It was a disaster."

 Summary

 The bill brought a number of changes to policing in Ontario, including: